Bible Methodist Connection of Tennessee: Missions and Camps

 Bible Methodist Missions have been primarily represented in New Mexico and Mexico.
 In 1983, Diné Mission was founded by Don and Nona Phoebus in Gallup, New Mexico.
 The Connection has actively supported this mission since its founding.

 The annual connectional camp meeting and conference are held in Knoxville, Tennessee at the connectional campgrounds.
 Another Bible Methodist Camp, Salisbury Bible Methodist Camp, has also been held for many years in Salisbury, North Carolina.

 Commonly mistaken identity

 The Bible Methodist Connection of Tennessee, Inc. is commonly mistaken to be part of or associated with the Bible Methodist Connection of Churches.
 Though they share many similar characteristics, the two groups have never been a single, affiliated organization.
 Both groups separated from the Wesleyan Methodist Connection as individual entities.

 Growth of the Connection

-There are currently eighteen churches in five states and one foreign country (Tennessee, North Carolina, Ohio, Virginia, New Mexico, and Mexico.)
+There are currently sixteen churches in four states and one foreign country (Tennessee, North Carolina, Virginia, New Mexico, and Mexico.)